SovereignCloudStack/docs/user-docs/usage-hints/find-image/index.md

   to look for public images.
 - We sort the list, so in case we have several matches, we want the images grouped by image name and within the same name have the latest images first.
-This would typically find the latest image both in the case where a provider renames old images "Ubuntu 24.04" to "Ubuntu 24.04 timestamp" or fails to rename them.
+This would typically put the latest image first in the case where a provider renames old images "Ubuntu 24.04" to "Ubuntu 24.04 timestamp" or fails to rename them.
   (The latter would not be compliant with scs-0102.)